-Conventional toothpastes like Crest and Colgate may make snazzy promises to turn your teeth white as snow, freshen your breath, or ward off cavities, but the truth is that most of these promises are moot – and in some cases, the ingredients used to cater to these desires might be more harmful than helpful.
+Conventional toothpastes like Crest and Colgate may make snazzy promises to turn your teeth white as snow, freshen your breath, or ward off cavities, but the truth is that most of these promises are subject to debate – and in some cases, the ingredients used to cater to these desires might be more harmful than helpful.

-First things first: as much as conventional toothpaste brands would like to have you believe otherwise, toothpaste is actually only meant to do one job, and that’s to act as an abrasive to help the toothbrush break up the film that naturally builds up on your teeth over the course of the day or night.
-The other promises that manufacturers make, like whitening teeth, cannot be achieved by toothpaste: in order to whiten teeth, for example, the chemical whiteners in toothpaste would need to be pressed up to your tooth for several hours or more – far longer than you’d spend brushing (we hope!)
+First things first: as much as conventional toothpaste brands would like you believe otherwise, toothpaste is actually only meant to do one job, and that’s to act as an abrasive to help the toothbrush break up the film that naturally builds up on your teeth over the course of the day or night.
+The other promises that manufacturers make, like whitening teeth, cannot be achieved by toothpaste.
+In order to whiten teeth, for example, the chemical whiteners in toothpaste would need to be pressed up to your tooth for several hours or more – far longer than you’d spend brushing (we hope!).

-But empty promises are the least of your worries when it comes to conventional toothpastes.
-Breath-freshening products, for example, contain chemicals that neutralize bacteria – sounds like a good thing, until you know that some bacteria is actually naturally present in your mouth, and killing off everything can actually disrupt the delicate balance of this natural flora, thus worsening breath in the long run.
+Empty promises are the least of your worries when it comes to conventional toothpastes.
+Breath-freshening products, for example, contain chemicals that neutralize bacteria.
+This sounds like a good thing until you learn that some bacteria is actually naturally present in your mouth and that killing off all bacteria can actually disrupt the delicate balance of this natural flora, thus worsening breath in the long run.

 Luckily, there are several products on the market that are much better for you than conventional toothpaste ever could be.
 Here are seven to try as you transition away from conventional toothpaste.

 Since some natural toothpastes have a very different texture and flavor from conventional, it can take some time to get used to brushing with a new product.
 Nature’s Gate is one of our favorite transitional toothpastes, because while it’s definitely different from Crest or Colgate, it’s not quite as unfamiliar as some other brands.